 Important information about three Federal programs that complement the FEHB Program First, the Federal Flexible Spending Account Program, also known as FSAFEDS, lets you set aside pre-tax money from your salary to reimburse you for eligible dependent care and/or health care expenses.
 You pay less in taxes so you save money.
-The result can be a discount of 20% to more than 40% on services/products you routinely pay for out-of-pocket.
+Participating employees save an average of about 30% on products and services they routinely pay for out-of-pocket.